-Teaching is a challenging, rewarding and fascinating career within education.
-The PGCE Primary Teacher Training course aims to prepare you for entry into the teaching profession through developing your expertise in teaching children aged either three to seven years or five to eleven years.
-There are two possible awards: Postgraduate Certificate in Education or Professional Graduate Certificate in Education, depending on attainment in the academic aspects of the course.
+Teaching is a challenging, rewarding and fascinating career.
+Our PGCE Primary Teacher Education course aims to prepare you for entry into the teaching profession, developing your expertise in teaching children aged either three to seven years, or five to 11 years.
+There are two awards: Postgraduate Certificate in Education, or Professional Graduate Certificate in Education.
+Your final award will depend on your attainment in the academic aspects of the course.
 Both awards include Qualified Teacher Status (QTS).

+This course gives a high priority to school-based learning and to developing your abilities of analysis, evaluation and autonomous learning and development.
 The PGCE course is planned and taught in partnership with a range of primary schools and early years settings.
-During the course, you will be placed in at least two different schools, as well as engaging in taught lecture and seminars.
-In all school placements, you will work alongside experienced teachers to develop your understanding of how to promote learning and a love of learning with your class.
+You will be placed in at least two different schools and will engage in taught lectures and seminars.
+In school placements, you will work alongside experienced teachers to develop your understanding of how to promote learning and a love of learning with your class.

-In preparing you to meet the Teachers' Standards, and therefore be recommended for Qualified Teacher Status, this course offers you the opportunity to develop your knowledge, skills and professionalism within a supportive learning environment.
+In preparation to meet the teachers’ standards, and therefore be recommended for Qualified Teacher Status, you will develop your knowledge, skills and professionalism in a supportive learning environment.

-- You will need at least a 2.2 Honours degree or equivalent preferably in a subject that is relevant to the primary school curriculum
+- At least a 2.2 honours degree or equivalent, preferably in a subject that is relevant to the primary school curriculum

-- You will need a minimum grade C in English Language, Mathematics and a Science subject at GCSE
+- A minimum grade C in English language, mathematics and science subject at GCSE

-- You will need to be able to demonstrate evidence of successful experience in a primary classroom setting (a minimum of ten full days is advised)
+- You must be able to demonstrate evidence of successful experience in a primary classroom setting

 - Successful completion of the literacy and numeracy professional skills test

-- School Direct PGCE route: This scheme offers an unsalaried placement within a school, with training provided jointly by the school and the University of Gloucestershire.
-Once qualified, trainees often go on to teach in the same school or another within the partnership.
-This training programme is also full-time, for one academic year.
-Please view our postgraduate funding page for more information.
+- School Direct PGCE route: this scheme involves unsalaried placements within a school, with training provided jointly the school and the university.
+This programme is full-time, for one academic year.

 |Fees - 2017/18 Academic Year